Manoko104/CoffeeShop-Sale-Analysis/README.md

 # CoffeeShop-Sale-Analysis

 The repository provides a comprehensive analysis of coffee shop sales across three distinct locations for the period of January to June 2003.
-The Objective as Junior Data Analyst is to transform raw data into strategic insights, enabling the new CEO to make informed, growth-oriented decisions that drive business performance and operational excellence.
+The Objective as a Junior Data Analyst is to transform raw data into strategic insights, enabling the new CEO to make informed, growth-oriented decisions that drive business performance and operational excellence.

 **📚Summary of findings**